CurtinIDS/cpd_cosimulation/README.md

 ---
 **USAGE**

 To train the neural net:
 * Run mycpd(*sample_size>1000,experimental R vs. t*)

 To predict:
-* Using mytest(*experimental R vs. t*) should return the three parameters - prexponent, activation energy, and standar deviation.
+* Using mytest(*experimental R vs. t*) should return the three parameters - prexponent, activation energy, and standard deviation.
 ---